sdss/astra/docs/sphinx/data.rst

 It is assumed that 1D extracted spectra are available 'upstream' and those data are transferred to a location where Astra is run (e.g., Utah).
 Astra will monitor those folders for new data files and schedule jobs to execute relevant components.
+Astra can be installed and run locally, but you will need access to SDSS data in order to do anything useful.